allen-cell-animated/simularium-engine/doc/visualization-data-format.md

 The three components of the agent's spatial rotation.

 #### collision_radius
+* If the agent is visualized as a `vis_type_default`, this is used to determine the radius of the geometry used.
-If the agent is visualized as a `vis_type_fiber`, this is used to determine the thickness of the fiber visualized.
+* If the agent is visualized as a `vis_type_fiber`, this is used to determine the thickness of the fiber visualized.

 #### subpoints
-If the agent is visualized as a `vis_type_fiber`, these are used to render a fiber.
 This array is variable length, with the expectation that future visualization options may use the contained information differently.

+* If the agent is visualized as a `vis_type_default`, these are ignored.
+* If the agent is visualized as a `vis_type_fiber`, these are used to render a fiber.
+The data in subpoints is treated as a sequence of 3D position vectors.
+Each position is connected to the next by a line-segment to visualize a fiber.

 ## Outgoing Data
 The outgoing JSON has the following fields: